petre-renware/sdeven/doc_src/SDEVEN.45_OPME.md

 ## `devREVW` operational review

--#TODO_tbd... #NOTE review this section -------------- from HERE

 The purpose of the `devREVW` is to inspect the outcome of a **finalized** `sprint` and determine future adaptations.
 The team involved (including project manager) presents the results of their work to *Product Manager* (and other key stakeholders if they are participating) and **progress toward the `sprintOBJ`** is discussed.

-During the event, the Scrum Team and stakeholders review what was accomplished in the Sprint and what has changed in their environment.
+During the meeting, the whole participating team review what was accomplished and what has changed in their environment.
 Based on this information, attendees collaborate on what to do next.

+-#TODO_tbd... #NOTE review this section -------------- from HERE

 The Product Backlog may also be adjusted to meet new opportunities.
 The Sprint Review is a working session and the Scrum Team should avoid limiting it to a presentation.

 The Sprint Review is the second to last event of the Sprint and is timeboxed to a maximum of four hours for a one-month Sprint.
 For shorter Sprints, the event is usually shorter.